How Datylon helps Project Mahi track the collecting of ocean data

-After months of testing and improvements, Project Mahi will launch its second attempt to cross the oceans in September 2021.
-This project, the first of its kind, will become a pioneer in a completely new way of collecting ocean data.
+After months of testing and improvements, Project Mahi has launched its second attempt to cross the oceans in September 2021.
+This project, the first of its kind, became a pioneer in a completely new way of collecting ocean data.
 This creates incredible opportunities even for commercial applications.

 The Mahi vessel, named after a tropical, pelagic fish, is a specially engineered, self-navigating, unmanned drone boat, developed by four engineers from Leuven, Belgium.